marshareb/latex_bot/README.md

 pip install -r requirements
 ```

-Next, you'll need to add a .groupy.key file to your home directory, and in it copy and paste your access token.
-In order to do that,
-you'll go to https://dev.groupme.com and click on the access token tab in the top right.

-Finally, you'll need to make an Imgur account, go to https://api.imgur.com/oauth2/addclient, and register your client.
-Find the client_id, and save that in the variable IMGUR_ACCESS.
+Next, go to https://dev.groupme.com/ and in the top right hit the Access Token button.
+In brain.py in the argument for botme.Manager(''), add your groupme key.
+Latex Bot is now ready to run.

 # Configuring Latex Bot

-In the brain.py file, modify the variables group_name and bot_name to what group you want and what you want the bot's name to be.
-Then, in a console on the computer you which to host Latex bot, run the command
+Simply run

 ```
 nohup python3 brain.py &
 ```

+and answer all of the questions prompted in the command line.
 This will allow him to monitor your groups for as long as the script is running.

 # How to Use Latex Bot